Why Fourier Belongs in Hilbert Space

 that places \(L^2\) inside it.
 With these tools in hand, the classical \(L^2\) Fourier results

-cease to be a separate subject: they become specific instances of Hilbert-space machinery —
+cease to be a separate subject.
+They become specific instances of Hilbert-space machinery,

-orthonormal-basis decomposition, Bessel's inequality, and bounded extension from a dense
+orthonormal-basis decomposition, Bessel's inequality, and bounded extension from a dense subspace.

-Convention.
-Throughout this page, all Hilbert spaces are taken over
+Throughout this page, all Hilbert spaces are taken over \(\mathbb{C}\), with inner product linear

-\(\mathbb{C}\), with inner product linear in the first slot and conjugate-linear in the second.
+in the first slot and conjugate-linear in the second.
+We inherit the mathematical/PDE convention

-(positive sign in the coefficient integral and in the forward transform).
-Explicitly, the
+from the Fourier-series and Fourier-transform pages (positive sign in the coefficient integral and

-complex Fourier series on \([-L, L]\) takes the form
+Explicitly, the complex Fourier series on \([-L, L]\) takes the form

 \(f(x) = \sum_n c_n\, e^{-i n \pi x / L}\) with coefficients

-\(c_n = \tfrac{1}{2L}\int_{-L}^{L} f(x)\, e^{+i n \pi x / L}\, dx\), and the Fourier transform
+\(c_n = \tfrac{1}{2L}\int_{-L}^{L} f(x)\, e^{+i n \pi x / L}\, dx\).
+The Fourier transform on

-on \(\mathbb{R}\) is \(\hat f(\xi) = \int_{\mathbb{R}} f(x)\, e^{i\xi x}\, dx\) from the
+\(\mathbb{R}\) is \(\hat{f}(\xi) = \int_{\mathbb{R}} f(x)\, e^{i\xi x}\, dx\) from the

 Fourier Transform

-page; under this convention, the normalized map
+page.
+Under this convention, the normalized map \(\mathcal{U}: f \mapsto (2\pi)^{-1/2}\hat{f}\) is

-\(\mathcal{U}: f \mapsto (2\pi)^{-1/2}\hat f\) is the operator we will identify as unitary on
+the operator we will identify as unitary on \(L^2(\mathbb{R})\).

 Fourier Series as an Orthonormal Basis